suit-wg/suit-report/draft-ietf-suit-report.md

 #  IANA Considerations {#iana}

-IANA is requested to allocate a CBOR tag for the SUIT Report.
+IANA is requested to allocate a CBOR tag and a coap content-type for the SUIT Report.

+IANA is requested to allocate a CBOR tag and a coap content-type for the SUIT_Reference.

+IANA is also requested to add a table to the SUIT page for SUIT_Capability_Report_Extensions.

 #  Security Considerations